Individuals who are awaiting criminal charges while trying to find a new job may be wondering, will a pending misdemeanor show on a background check?

 Will a Misdemeanor Affect Employment?

-Getting employed can be really exciting but one might inquire, will a misdemeanor affect employment?
+Getting employed can be really exciting but one might wonder if a misdemeanor might impact the chances of employment.
 Having a misdemeanor on your record will have some effect on your employment.
 How big of an effect it has will depend on the individual’s attitude when talking about the crime with their potential employer as well as the crime itself.

 Individuals who show no remorse and seemingly have not made an attempt to better themselves will usually be seen as a red flag to an employer, regardless of the nature of the crime.
 The specific crime will also be a factor for employers mainly how the crime relates to the job duties.